StackExchange/dnscontrol/documentation/providers/realtimeregister.md

 will only be able to update zones using Basic DNS.

 **Important Notes**:
-* It is recommended to create a 'DNScontrol' user in your account settings with limited permissions, otherwise anyone with access to this `creds.json` file might have *full* access to your RTR account and will be able to transfer or delete your domains
+* It is recommended to create a 'DNSControl' user in your account settings with limited permissions (i.e. VIEW_DNS_ZONE, CREATE_DNS_ZONE, UPDATE_DNS_ZONE, VIEW_DOMAIN, UPDATE_DOMAIN), otherwise anyone with access to this `creds.json` file might have *full* access to your RTR account and will be able to transfer or delete your domains.

 ## Metadata
 This provider does not recognize any special metadata fields unique to Realtime Register.